 It impacts the Offer Rate because as TTO gets longer, a larger fraction of callers will abandon or connect with an agent before hearing the offer.
 (In the extreme, if TTO is greater than your longest queue time, then the Offer Rate is zero.)

 TTO impacts the Take-Up Rate because of the psychology of callers.
 Some fraction of callers will take an offer that is made immediately while others will opt to “wait it out”.
 But after a few minutes on hold, callers are more likely to take that option, so the Take-Up Rate grows.
 After a while, this effect flattens out.
 The chart below is an example of this relationship.

 This chart is provided simply to facilitate the example calculations here.
 You shouldn’t take this as a guide for choosing TTO in your call center.
 The Take-Up rate is affected by so many factors that the only way to get an accurate picture of its relationship to TTO is to experiment with different values.
 Here is a short video of a Fonolo customer talking about his experience adjusting TTO:

 [fonolo_overlay_video src=”105148079″ title=” When to Offer the Call-Back” time=”0:40″]

 Take-Up also increases by making multiple offers for the call-back.
 In fact, this is the best way to maximize the overall call-back rate.
-(If you’re assessing vendors for a call-back solution, make sure the ability to make multiple offers once a caller is in queue is on the feature list.)
-To keep calculation simple, we will assume here that just a single offer is made.
+(If you’re assessing vendors for a call-back solution, make sure the ability to make multiple offers once a caller is in the queue is on the feature list.)
+To keep the calculation simple, we will assume here that just a single offer is made.